Fully charged, solid and sleek

 Reviewed by Matt MacIsaac

-There has been no shortage of buzz and promotion of the Blair Digital Chanter since the company posted a cryptic photo on their Facebook page of what looked to be an engraved practice chanter back in April 2017.
-The photos that followed, with little accompanying info, would show glimpses of a digital screen, real holes, or engraved mounts.
+There has been no shortage of buzz and promotion of the Blair Digital Chanter since the company posted a cryptic photo on its Facebook page of what looked to be an engraved practice chanter back in April 2017.
+The photos that followed, with little accompanying info, showed glimpses of a digital screen, real holes, or engraved mounts.
 It was intriguing.

 Fast forward to January 2018, and the review unit has finally arrived.

 The carrying case is well made, with mesh pockets to hold the included micro-to-male braided USB cable and a separate threaded mouthpiece.
-It isn’t required for operation; making it detachable means the case is more compact.
+The mouthpiece isn’t required for operation, so making it detachable makes the case more compact.
 It also helps to hold the chanter steady while playing.

 The build quality is solid and sleek.
 The ferrule and sole are both polished aluminum and give the instrument some heft, and a Victorian engraving option is also available for a premium.
 At around $1,000 all told, it isn’t cheap, but is certainly priced within the segment.